surfinbard/cessie/README.md

 ## Testing

 The processor is validated through a Fibonacci sequence algorithm written in C, compiled into MIPS Assembly, and executed on the processor.

----

-You can customize this further depending on your repository structure and specific project details!